Welcome to the Department of History!

-On behalf of the faculty, let me welcome you to the History Department.
-We hope that you’ll feel that you’ve found an academic home here at the University and a community of lively, interesting people.
+We have a new home on the third and fourth floors of the César Chávez Building and we hope that you will join us here.
+The Department of History is a community of lively, interesting people.
 Together, we share a fascination with the past, a love of reading and scholarship, and an appreciation for all the complexities of the human experience.
 History is a field of study that includes virtually every corner of the globe and stretches back in time more than ten thousand years.
 We want you to embrace this spirit of limitless curiosity as you pursue your own course of study.
 That’s why we have designed a major that balances opportunities to specialize with requirements to study broadly across time and space.
 We hope to engage you intellectually and emotionally, to challenge you to be a rigorous and careful thinker, and to encourage you to be an active and well-informed public citizen.
 And we want you to have some fun, too!

 Take the time to get to know your professors and your fellow students outside the classroom.
-Come visit us during office hours, and check the calendar of events on the Department’s webpage.
-Throughout the year, we’ll be inviting guest speakers to give talks on campus and you are always welcome.
-We also have informal Brown Bags every month, when our own faculty and students share work-in-progress and invite discussion.
+Visit your professors during their office hours.
+Do keep track of the calendar of events on the Department’s webpage.
+Throughout the year, we sponsor and co-sponsor scholarly presentations and panels on campus; these are opportunities to learn about compelling and innovative research, the many different ways to explore the past.
 Join Phi Alpha Theta, the History honors society, and come to their events.
-And look for announcements about fellowship opportunities to help you with your own research.
+And look for announcements about funding opportunities to help you with your own research.

 We are a Ph.D. granting department in a Research I public university.
-That means you’ll have the opportunity to work with faculty who are among the leading research scholars in their fields, and who also are deeply committed to undergraduate and graduate education.
-The Masters and Doctoral candidates you’ll have as teaching assistants are preparing for professional careers of their own.
-They go on to teach at colleges and universities all across the country and around the world.
-You’ll find these talented and energetic historians downstairs in Social Sciences 124A (621-3247) for office hours.
-And check out the bulletin board by their door for announcements about History related events on campus and around town.
+That means you’ll have the opportunity to work with faculty who are among the leading research scholars in their fields, who also are deeply committed to undergraduate and graduate education.
+The graders and teaching assistants in your History courses come from our corps of graduate students, working toward the M.A. and Ph.D.
+Many go on to teach at colleges and universities across the country and around the world.
+The south pod of the 4th floor is where the graduate offices, lounge, and library is located; the whiteboard just inside the door will tell you when and where your TA can be found.

 Associate Professor and Department Head